Dutton Speedwords: Objectives of Speedwords

 Later, realising that some writing required literal transcription, Dutton expanded the vocabulary to allow words which are synonyms that were required to precisely distinguish shades of meaning.
 Dutton offered two methods to distinguish these synonyms which were required for literal transcription.
 The first was to use an initial capital letter.
 The capital letter indicates the Speedword is being used to denote a specific word not the range of words covered by a Speedword.
 These were officially recognised by being listed in the Speedwords Dictionary.
 The second method was to underline the Speedword.
 Dutton does not detail how this would work so it is assumed that this was left to the discretion of the Speedwords user.

 Finally, Dutton promoted Speedwords for individual (personal) note writing and note reading.
 This approach assumed that the writer and reader were mostly the same person.
 Dutton encouraged this group of users to adopt some personal conventions to adapt it to their personal needs (e.g., underlining).
-The widely available "Teach Yourself Dutton Speedwords" ISBN 978-0340055649 (original 1951 edition and revised 1971 edition, but paragraph 4 in both editions) was focused on the note-taking and note-making objective although Dutton still claimed it could also be used to fulfill the other objectives.
+The widely available "Teach Yourself Dutton Speedwords" was focused on the note-taking and note-making objective although Dutton still claimed it could also be used to fulfill the other objectives.

 See below for how these objectives were used to construct Speedwords.

 Usage

-There are three possible uses: writing, speaking including dictation, and, note taking.
+There are three possible uses: writing, speaking including dictation, and note taking.